 Permits: Your city or county might require a permit for driveway installation.
 The cost of the permit includes an inspection to make sure the preparation and installation is handled properly to ensure a durable driveway and water run-off that won’t cause problems for your or nearby homes.

-Extensive repairs to and existing driveway prior to resurfacing it: Cracks, buckled asphalt, missing asphalt and low/sunken spots all need to be addressed on an existing driveway before a new top layer is installed.
+Extensive repairs to an existing driveway prior to resurfacing it: Cracks, buckled asphalt, missing asphalt and low/sunken spots all need to be addressed on an existing driveway before a new top layer is installed.
 For every 5% of the driveway that needs to be repaired first, the price goes up 10-20% depending on how extensive the repairs are.
 At some point, the cost-effective decision is to tear out the old driveway, correct issues with the sublayer of aggregate or with water, and put in fresh base and top layers of asphalt.
 Save money on repairs with correct asphalt care and maintenance.

 Cosmetic borders: Asphalt driveways are sometimes bordered with paver stones or other decorative material that can withstand traffic.